kalkspace/k3os-packer/README.md

 ### Upgrading

-To upgrade the k3os release being used, change `variables.k3os_version` in `packer.json`.
+To upgrade the k3os release being used, change `variables.k3os_version` in `packer.pkr.hcl`.

 ### Building images